 for messages to that effect.
 Contact us if you need to increase your quota or if

-you’re interested in evaluating VividCortex on more hosts during your trial.
+you’re interested in evaluating DPM on more hosts during your trial.

 Also see Missing Hosts on the Managing Hosts page.

 How do I control what query samples are sent to DPM?

 For information about how to control the query data sent to DPM, see our documentation on query samples here.

 How do I start / stop the DPM service?